martin06061998/Observer/README.md

 # Observer
-A dynamical input penetration testing system based on Mitmproxy
+A dynamical input penetration testing system based on Mitmproxy.
+This project focus on detecting phase only

 ## Features:
  - Generate and execute test cases based on yaml files